Sports & Games

 Types of Gymnastics

-According to the current Olympics, gymnastics have three types of features.
+According to the current Olympics, it has three types of features.

-Artistic Gymnastics in which both men and women compete on some pieces of equipment like uneven bars, parallel bars, horizontal bars, vault, pommel horse, floor exercises, balance beams, and still rings.
+Artistic is a sport in which both men and women compete on some pieces of equipment like uneven bars, parallel bars, horizontal bars, vault, pommel horse, floor exercises, balance beams, and still rings.

-Trampoline Gymnastics in this gymnast performs routines on a trampoline and complete flips on every single bounce.
+Trampoline gymnasts perform routines on a trampoline and complete flips on every single bounce.
 It was introduced Olympic discipline for 2000 Olympics.

 Gymnastics Events